joooohnli/delay-callback/README.md

 # Overview

-Designed to run specific code with a timer, the timer is a self orgnised server with loose coupling and high avaiability
+Designed to run specific code with a timer, which is a self-organising server with loose coupling and high avaiability.

 ![delay-callback](https://user-images.githubusercontent.com/1615053/45608444-715ae880-ba85-11e8-8484-22494f1259a2.png)